superiorkid/imageine/README.md

 ## Description

-imageine is a modern, feature-rich image gallery web application built with Next.js.
+Imageine is a modern, feature-rich image gallery web application built with Next.js.
 It leverages cutting-edge technologies to provide a seamless user experience for viewing and saving images.
+Powered by the Unsplash API, the application offers access to a vast library of high-quality images.
 Whether you're an avid photographer or just love collecting beautiful images, this application offers an intuitive interface and powerful features to enhance your browsing experience.

 ## Features